 #4 – Shared Leads

-When you buy a lead, do you want someone else also working that lead, too?
+When you buy a final expense sales lead, do you want someone else also working that lead, too?

-Believe it or not, there are lead companies that sell leads to multiple people to work.
+Believe it or not, there are final expense lead vendors that sell leads to multiple agents.

 #5 – Lead Vendors That Don’t Accept Credit/Debit